chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 The Python Community welcomes people who have traditionally been marginalized within our community: we allow them the space to discuss behaviors, stereotypes, and assumptions that make them feel unwelcome.
 We also believe that helping others understand how various communications are received can be constructive.

-The following behaviours are not against the Code of Conduct, so long as they are done in an appropriate manner:
+The following behaviours are not against the Code of Conduct:

-* Communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you”
+* Communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you”, even in a tone or fashion you find collegial
 * Withdrawal from an interaction, or refusal to interact with another person
-* Criticism of the tone or fashion in which a person enforces their personal boundaries
 * Expressing to another person how a particular interaction was perceived
 * Criticism of behavior, stereotypes, or assumptions that infringe upon a person or group’s identity